BusBeekn

 Together, these tools would complete the BusBeekn ecosystem, creating a scalable platform that Alberta school districts could realistically adopt and expand.

-An initial outreach to transportation providers was made prior to this redesign but did not receive a response.
-Before moving forward, I plan to reconnect with key stakeholders to validate real-world workflows and explore potential pilot opportunities.
+An initial outreach to the transportation provider was made prior to this redesign but did not receive a response.
+Before moving forward, I plan to reconnect with key stakeholders.

 DESIGN & TESTING